Skip to main content

 • “allergen warning….”

-• You need to check the whole label for PAL statements because not all companies put this information near the ingredients list.
+• You need to check the whole label for PAL statements because not all companies put PAL statements near the ingredients list.

-• You should discuss with your allergist or dietitian whether foods containing precautionary allergen labelling statements should be eaten.
+• You should discuss with your allergist or dietitian whether you should eat foods containing PAL statements.

-• If you would like more information about the risk of cross contamination for a product, contact the manufacturer of the product for more information.
+• If you would like more information about the risk of cross contamination for a product, contact the manufacturer of the product.

 • Some foods, like bakery products, food from a butcher and delicatessen items such as cheese and processed meats, may not be packaged and may be sold with no label.

-• People with food allergy will also need to ask about the risk of cross contamination of allergens for unlabelled foods, for example buying sliced ham from a deli that may have used the same slicer for cheese.
+• People with food allergy should also ask about the risk of cross contamination of allergens for unlabelled foods, for example buying sliced ham from a deli that may have used the same slicer for cheese.